-Nurture is a very specific term at Beechwood and we advocate happiness, wellbeing, fun, enjoyment community, safety, security, thriving and friendship as being the soil into which our pupils can bury the deep roots of engagement.
-The Beechwood educational philosophy goes further than this by encouraging pupils to recognise the child-centred part they play in the School's success.
-Beechwood is their School, to which they belong and play an important part each according to their unique abilities and strengths.
+Our primary aim is to Nurture the young people in our care.
+Nurture is a very specific term at Beechwood Park and we advocate happiness, wellbeing, fun, enjoyment community, safety, security, thriving and friendship as being the soil into which our pupils can bury the deep roots of engagement.
+The Beechwood Park educational philosophy goes further than this by encouraging pupils to recognise the child-centred part they play in the School's success.
+Beechwood Park is their School, to which they belong and play an important part, each according to their unique abilities and strengths.
 In accordance with Maslow's Hierarchy of Need, we believe that once our pupils feel nurtured they will engage influentially in their learning in and out of School.

-Engagement is a specific term at Beechwood.
+Engagement is a specific term at Beechwood Park.
 Engagement is the process of incrementally building confidence and independence in every pupil and across a wide range of academic, co-curricular, pastoral and spiritual educational experiences.
 It encourages pupils to establish increasingly confident dialogues with their teachers, recognising them as human resources and managing them in such a way as to get the very best out of them.
 It promotes both individual and collaborative learning and promotes participation and active learning, curiosity, attentiveness, perseverance, determination and scholarship.
 Through effective engagement the School inspires in pupils the skills which will prepare them for a future life of learning.